Choosing where to get your bees

 In contrast, a nuc is an already established colony with three to four frames of drawn comb already filled with brood, honey and pollen.
 The frames of a nuc are easily moved into a Flow Hive where the colony will continue to grow.

-Local
+Local bees

-One of the most important factors to consider when buying bees is where they came from.
+One of the most important factors to consider when buying bees is where they come from.
 The survival rate of your colony is closely linked to climate.
 If you purchase your bees locally, they will already be adapted to survive in your region.
 This gives you the best chance at success with your bees.
 If local bees are not available, try to find a beekeeper from a similar climate.

 All honey bees have similar traits, but through breeding, beekeepers have brought out some subtle differences in behavior and categorized them into different breeds or races.